Updated with some price changes and new lab-test results. This review was originally published Sept. 27, 2018.

 You'll also get 24-hour tech support, although you'll need to call or use the chat window, because the technicians no longer respond to emails.

 Next up is McAfee Internet Security, whose subscription prices run from $60 for a single device to $90 for up to 10 devices.
-Internet Security adds an anti-spam email filter and a single license for the built-in password manager, which was formerly a stand-alone program called True Key.
+Internet Security adds an anti-spam email filter and a single license for the built-in password manager, also available as a stand-alone program called True Key.

 Notably, McAfee Internet Security no longer includes parental controls.
-They now come with only the most expensive subscription plans for Total Security and LiveSafe.
-These new parental controls have more features, but most other antivirus brands include at least some parental controls with their midrange products.
+Those now come with only the most expensive subscription plans for Total Security and LiveSafe.
+These new parental controls have more features than McAFee's previous ones, but most other antivirus brands include at least some parental controls with their midrange products.

 The McAfee Total Protection and McAfee LiveSafe plans are nearly identical, but the former is available at retail stores, while the latter usually comes preloaded on a computer as a trial version, which can later be extended for a price.